 Not Sanding Properly

-Before you apply your stain, the surface should be absolutely smooth, otherwise, it may not accept the finish properly.
+Before you apply your stain, the surface should be smooth.
+Otherwise, it may not accept the finish properly.
 Proper sanding assures a smooth finish.
-Use the right grit of sandpaper for the right job.
+Use the right grit of sandpaper for the job.

 Applying Too Thick a Coat